 - Pre-bid period 1996: This period has been included to assess approaches to national coverage before the city decided to bid.
 1996 is the chosen year as it represents the city in a different political, social, economic and cultural climate.
-This provides a base-line from which to assess change in press attitudes, thematic emphasis, and the length and diversity of articles about the city after it becomes ECOC; - Bid and announcement 2003: Over this period we can identify the initial impact of associating Liverpool with ECoC 2008.
-ECoC 2008-related stories over the bid period place Liverpool in the context of other candidate cities and establish comparisons.
-The nomination and announcement allows us to identify key national press reactions and their effect on other Liverpool-related stories; - Pre-event period 2005: This can be considered an interim period in the progression towards 2008.
-Direct references to ECoC 2008 within the national press may have decreased as there are no specific events or activities to report.
-In this context, it is relevant to identify whether non-ECoC-related representations of the city are significantly different from those of the pre-bidding period.
+This provides a base-line from which to assess change in media attitudes, thematic emphasis, length and diversity of articles about the city after it becomes a European Capital of Culture. - Bid and announcement 2003: Over this period we can identify the initial impact of associating Liverpool with the ECoC 2008.
+ECoC 2008 related stories over the bid period place Liverpool in the context of other candidate cities and establish comparisons.
+The nomination and announcement allows us to identify key national media reactions and their effect on other Liverpool-related stories. - Pre-event period 2005: This can be considered an interim period in the progression towards 2008.
+Direct references to the ECoC 2008 within the national media may have decreased as there are no specific events or activities to report.
+In this context, it is relevant to identify whether non-ECoC related representations of the city are significantly different from the pre-bidding period.